Randolph Scott: World War II

 Shortly after the United States entered World War II, Scott attempted to obtain an officer's commission in the Marines, but because of a back injury years earlier he was rejected.
 However, he did his part for the war effort by touring in a comedy act with Joe DeRita (who later became a member of the Three Stooges) for the Victory Committee showcases, and he also raised food for the government on a ranch that he owned.

-In 1942 and 1943 Scott appeared in several war films, notably To the Shores of Tripoli (1942) at Fox, Bombardier (1943) at RKO, the Canadian warship drama Corvette K-225 (1943) (produced by Howard Hawks), Gung Ho! at Universal and China Sky (1945) at RKO.
-He also made The Desperadoes (1943), Columbia Pictures' first feature in Technicolor.
+In 1942 and 1943 Scott appeared in several war films, as well as The Desperadoes (1943), Columbia Pictures' first feature in Technicolor.
 The film was produced by Harry Joe Brown, with whom Scott would form a business partnership several years later.

-Scott was one of many Universal stars who made a cameo in Follow the Boys (1944).
-He was in a "northern" with Gypsy Rose Lee, Belle of the Yukon (1944), and made a swashbuckler film for producer Benedict Bogeaus alongside Charles Laughton, the cheaply made production Captain Kidd (1945).

-Scott performed on two radio shows in 1945: "Belle of the Yukon" on Screen Guild Players and "A Lady Takes a Chance" for Old Gold Comedy Theatre.